How to Build a Slipform Stone Fire Pit

 I have managed to grow some vegetables each year on the land that has been cleared.
 And to harvest the black walnuts and blackberries that grow wild.
 I have learned to fell a tree (a small one) and to cut firewood.
 To split kindling and make green tomato pickles.
 To hang my clothes outside to dry and build a good fire in the fireplace.

-Putting Our Knowledge to Use
+How We Put Our Knowledge about Slipform Construction to Use

 I’ve tried to put the lessons I learned in all those books I’d read to good use.
 In one these books, The Good Life by Helen and Scott Nearing, I read about slipform stone building.